forjoee/forjoee/README.md

 # 👋 Hey there, I'm Joseph!
-- Welcome to my GitHub!
-I'm a high school student who loves building, creating, and sharing.

 ## 💡 About Me
 - 🎓 High School student who loves turning ideas into projects